 14. Washtenaw Community College

 The Paralegal Studies/Pre-Law program at Washtenaw Community College offers students an associate in arts with the option to transfer to Eastern Michigan University to earn a bachelor’s in paralegal studies.
 The degree is designed to act as the first two years of a four-year degree or stand on its own.
-Students who decide to go into the career field after earning their associates will work under the supervision of an attorney and assist with legal research, court filings, depositions, creating legal documents and more.
+Students who decide to go into the career field after earning their associates will work under the supervision of an attorney and assist with legal research, court filings, depositions, creating legal documents, and more.
 A student who decides to earn their bachelor’s degree can also continue on to earn a Juris Doctorate.

 Washtenaw Community College (WCC) is part of the public college and university system.
 It enrolls over 20,000 students on an annual basis and draws students from over 100 countries.
-WCC offers almost 140 credit programs in experiential fields, STEM fields, and features training partnerships with local and national businesses.
+WCC offers almost 140 credit programs in experiential fields, and STEM fields, and features training partnerships with local and national businesses.
 It also has continuing education programs for working adults.

 15. Wayne County Community College District